 It being the purpose of these articles to give the history of North Wales and its early residents, we feel it is proper at this time since we have just given the history of the Zebley farm, to relate the background of Jacob W. Zebley, who was one of the most colorful of our early residents.
 Therefore next week we will devote part of our article to Mr. Zebley.

-This post is sourced from a column entitled Early North Wales: Its History and Its People penned by long-time North Wales resident historian Leon T. Lewis, and appeared in the April 7, 1959 issue of the North Penn Reporter.
+Thispost is sourced from a column entitled Early North Wales: Its History and Its People penned by long-time North Wales resident historian Leon T. Lewis.
+The article appeared in its original form in the April 7, 1959 issue of the North Penn Reporter.

 We will now take up the Kenderdine property which occupied a considerable portion of the present borough of North Wales, now covered by streets and houses.
 It was a strip of twenty acres, extending from Main street along School street northwest to beyond the railroad station.